 Everyone decided to give me apricots this weekend, and I knew we couldn't eat them all in time, so I decided that I'd dry them to preserve.
 But dry them whole or blend them down for fruit leather?
 I'd wanted to try fruit leather for quite some time, and now was the perfect opportunity.
 I found lots of recipes online that told me that I needed to add sugar, lemon and other flavours.

 Holistic Nutritionists love all-natural foods, so I thought the sweetness of the fruit was enough for me.
 I simply blended it down and spread it in the dehydrator.

 Here's my directions for the most simple, basic and whole fruit leather you can create....

-- Add the fruit (and water if needed) to a blender or food processor.
+Add the fruit (and some water if needed) to a blender or food processor.
 Cover with a lid.
 Blend until smooth.

-- Use a spatula to get a nice even surface, we want it to dry evenly!
+Use a spatula to get a nice even surface, as you want it to dry evenly!

 Dehydrate at 135° - 140°.

 Takes 6-11 hours depending on method, thickness and fruit of your fruit leather.

 Carefully peel fruit leather off sheet and rip or cut into strips.